 What is the accomplishment or personal milestone you are most proud of?

-Graduating from the 28-Day Challenge and then committing myself to the Lifetime Challenge is my most accomplished moment.
+Graduating from the 28-Day Transformation and then committing myself to the Lifetime Challenge is my most accomplished moment.
 The mental shift from completing the Challenge to making it a lifestyle took weeks of self-negotiating.

 Finally admitting that I could be fit, and that wanting to be a healthy, sexy 45 year old by November was plausible.

 My greatest accomplishment is believing in myself.

 I love Holly’s final words – and it’s been so much fun watching her become such a jock!
 If any of Holly’s story resonated with you, leave her a comment below!

 […] was actually our Fitness Story a few months ago.
 Since then, she’s reflected on the 6 things she did that actually delivered […]